steelsf/computational_photography_CS6475/video_textures/README.md

 WITHOUT pre-built functions this program:
   - Creates a looping video with minimal seams (video texture)
   - Sample outputs are shown as gifs (washing hands because of the 'rona as well as a candle flickering)
-  - Videos are taken and then split using FFMPEG
+  - Videos were taken and then split using FFMPEG